amacuga/pands-project/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set) I I used Wikipedia to write a summary of Iris Data set.

-[GitHub](https://gist.github.com/curran/a08a1080b88344b0c8a7) I used this GitHub link to download the Iris data set.
+[GitHub](https://gist.github.com/curran/a08a1080b88344b0c8a7) I used this GitHub link to create my iris.csv file.